 Strategic planning: align your brand.

-Team, priorities, and rhythms – to drive income and impact
+Team, priorities, and rhythms — to maximize funding

 Strategic planning shouldn’t be so complicated.
 The discipline is a straightforward concept dating back to the ancient Greeks.